-(c) each of his outstanding long-term cash incentive awards and performance-based restricted stock units shall immediately vest in full and be payable at the same time as such awards are paid to active employees of the Company and the payment amount of such awards shall be to the same extent that other similarly situated active employees receive payment as determined by the Compensation Committee (subject to the satisfaction of any applicable performance criteria);
+(c) each of his outstanding long-term cash incentive awards and performance-based RSUs shall immediately vest in full and be payable at the same time as such awards are paid to active employees of the Company and the payment amount of such awards shall be to the same extent that other similarly situated active employees receive payment as determined by the Compensation Committee (subject to the satisfaction of any applicable performance criteria);

-(d) each of the his outstanding restricted stock or restricted stock unit awards granted under plans of the Company (other than the Gallagher Special Equity Awards) generally will continue to vest in accordance with its original vesting schedule (subject to the satisfaction of any applicable performance criteria); provided that a prorated portion of any such awards outstanding on October 10, 2018 will vest and be settled immediately on termination (subject to the satisfaction of any applicable performance criteria);
+(d) each of his outstanding time-vested restricted stock or RSU awards granted under plans of the Company (other than the RSU award granted to Mr. Gallagher on October 10, 2018 (the "Gallagher Special Equity Award") generally will continue to vest in accordance with its original vesting schedule;

-(e) each of the executive's outstanding stock options and stock appreciation awards under plans of the Company, if any, will continue to vest in accordance with their original vesting schedule and he will have the right to exercise each of such options and awards for the remainder of the term of such option or award; and
+(e) each of his outstanding stock options and stock appreciation awards under plans of the Company, if any, will continue to vest in accordance with their original vesting schedule and he will have the right to exercise each of such options and awards for the remainder of the term of such option or award;

-(f) the time-based restrictions on the Gallagher Special Equity Award will lapse and such award will be paid to Mr. Gallagher upon achievement of the performance criteria.
+(f) the time-based restrictions on the Gallagher Special Equity Award will lapse and such award will be paid to Mr. Gallagher upon achievement of the performance criteria; and